mocquin/physipy/README.md

 ## Use case

 - Define scalar and arrays of physical quantities
-- Compute operation between them : add, sub, mul, div, pow
+- Compute operation between them : add, sub, mul, div, pow, and so on
-- Display physical quantities in various “units”.
+- Display physical quantities in various “units”

 ## Implementation approach